How Old Is the Bible?

 The famous Dead Sea Scrolls, which contain most of the books of the Hebrew Bible, date to 408 BC to 300 A.D.

 So the oldest Biblical text we found is about 2700 years old.
 Of course, this is just what we’ve been able to locate and date.
 The first Biblical stories were passed down orally and only written down later by various authors.
-Most Biblical scholars believe the Book of Genesis or the Book of Job were the first books to be written down.
+Most Biblical scholars believe the Book of Genesis was the first book to be written down.
 This would have happened around 1450 BC to 1400 BC.
 So perhaps about 3400 years or so ago.

 COVER PHOTO: A part of the Isaiah Scroll, one of the Dead Sea Scrolls, is seen inside the vault of the Shrine of the Book building at the Israel Museum on September, 26, 2011. in Jerusalem, Israel.
 (Photo by Lior Mizrahi/Getty Images)